 - You can provide sufficient evidence of the relationship between you and your partner

-Whilst the specific required documents may differ somewhat depending on your individual circumstances, there are a number of documents which will definitely need to be included in any marriage visa application.
+Whilst the specific required documents may differ somewhat depending on your individual circumstances, there are several documents which will definitely need to be included in any marriage visa application.

 The required information/documents are:

 - Signed and dated application summary sheet

 - A signed letter of application showing full details of your reasons for travelling to Ireland, how long you intend to stay for, who you plan to stay with and how you will fund the trip.
 You will also need to confirm your commitment to the conditions of the visa and that you won’t become a burden on the State

 - Two colour passport-sized photographs with your Visa Application Tracking Number and name on the back of each